 Scope

 This specification extends the SHAKEN certificate management framework to enable a telephone number service provider to create telephone number or telephone block specific certificates for entities that do not have access to STI certificates.
 The mechanisms described in this specification are based on the STI delegate certificate procedures defined in [draft-ietf-stir-cert-delegation].
-In order to manage the security and integrity of the overall SHAKEN ecosystem, this specification defines both the procedures for the entity with authority over a set of telephone number(s) to create and manage delegated certificates scoped only to the specific set of TNs assigned to the delegate certificate holder, and, in addition, the use of those credentials to create end-entity delegate certificates for authenticated customers to provide a reference to an originating service provider (OSP) or other party in the call flow, so the OSP or other party can verify a PASSporT sent in the customers’ SIP signaling.
+In order to manage the security and integrity of the overall SHAKEN ecosystem, this specification defines both the procedures for the entity with authority over a set of telephone number(s) to create and manage delegated certificates scoped only to the specific set of TNs assigned to the delegate certificate holder, and, in addition, the use of those credentials to create end-entity delegate certificates for authenticated end users to provide a reference to an originating service provider (OSP) or other party in the call flow, so the OSP or other party can verify a PASSporT sent in the end user’s SIP signaling.

 Purpose

 The purpose of the SHAKEN framework is to provide a set of tools that enables verification of the calling party's authorization to use a particular calling telephone number for a call.
-The SHAKEN protocol specification [ATIS-1000074-E] describes an authentication mechanism that can be invoked by the originating service provider (OSP) to "attest" to the legitimacy of the calling telephone number associated with a call.
-Three conditions must exist in order for a SHAKEN authentication service to fully attest (attestation level “A”) that an originating customer can legitimately use the calling TN:
+The SHAKEN protocol specification [ATIS-1000074-E] describes criteria that can be invoked by the originating service provider (OSP) to "attest" to the legitimacy of the calling telephone number associated with a call.
+Three conditions must exist for a SHAKEN authentication service to fully attest (attestation level “A”) that an originating customer can legitimately use the calling TN:

 The signing provider must be responsible for the origination of the call onto the IP based service provider voice network.